tupheds/tupheds_website/content/theses.md

 ## External Thesis Supervision

-As our group specialized in methods research we
+As our group specialized in methods research we sometimes also act as formal supervisors to data science-related thesis that are carried out in collaboration with other research organizations or industry.
+If you're thinking about such an external thesis, please get in touch explaining your data-science related topic.